Desk Plants

 Available in many upright, tree-like forms, Dracaena varieties like the Dracaena marginata are tolerant of low light and dry soil.
 They offer height and structure to a desk and require only occasional watering, making them a stately, low-effort option.

-Essential Care Tips for Office Plants
+Essential Care Tips for Office Desk Plants

 Watering